 - 1 large egg white (room temperature, lightly beaten)

 - In a medium bowl or stand mixer bowl, stir together yeast, sugar, and 3/4 cup warm whey until yeast is dissolved.
 Set aside until yeast begins to proof or becomes bubbly.

 - Meanwhile, melt butter in 1 cup hot whey, and allow to cool to 115 F. Transfer to yeast mixture and mix well.
 Add salt and flour, 1 cup at a time, with a Danish dough whisk, wooden spoon or dough hook until dough comes away from the sides of the bowl.

-- Knead on a lightly floured surface, adding more flour if necessary, or knead with dough hook in a stand mixer until dough is soft and smooth, about 2 to 4 minutes.
+- Knead on a lightly floured surface, adding more flour if necessary, or knead with the dough hook in a stand mixer until dough is soft and smooth about 2 to 4 minutes.
 Cover and let rest 6 minutes.

 - Place parchment paper on a large baking sheet and sprinkle with cornmeal.
 Divide dough into two equal pieces.
 Roll each piece on a lightly floured surface into a 12x8-inch rectangle.
 Starting at the 12-inch end, roll dough tightly, turning ends under slightly and rounding ends.
 Transfer to prepared baking sheet and cover with greased plastic wrap.
 Let rise until doubled, about 50 to 60 minutes.

 - Heat oven to 425 F. Brush loaves with egg white and, if you desire, slash them with a sharp knife, razor blade or lame either down the center or in diagonal rows.
-Bake 30 to 40 minutes or until instant-read thermometer registers 190 degrees and loaves are a rich, golden color and sound hollow when you tap the top with your knuckles.
+Bake 30 to 40 minutes or until an instant-read thermometer registers 190 F and loaves are a rich, golden color and sound hollow when you tap the top with your knuckles.
 Cool on a wire rack.
 Let cool completely before slicing and serving along with your favorite recipe or simply with butter and jam.
 This bread freezes well.